antonycourtney/tad/NOTES.md

 [X] Fix tree open control to not accidentally replace a modified view.
 Options: replace current view, open in new window.
 File...Open should probably work the same
-[ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
+[ ] fix csvexport once we've gotten rid of appRtc (kill all refs to appRtc) [ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
 [ ] Ability to save and open Tad files